top of page

 Along with their workbooks, parents left with the wisdom that the presenters learned the hard way themselves.

-If you're a parent who couldn't attend NavRAD24, here are some of the highlights you can glean from the experience (thank you to Keri Williams, NavRAD presenter and author, for contributing):
+If you're a parent who hasn't been able to attend the biennial NavRAD event, here are some of the highlights you can glean from the experience (thank you to Keri Williams, NavRAD presenter and author, for contributing):

 Many parents find experts who understand them for the first time at NavRAD.
 All presenters are carefully vetted through RAD Advocates as they too raised children with reactive attachment disorder.